 The videos show how important it is to take action early.
 Students will learn about mental health and substance use and the changes that may indicate the beginning of a challenge.
 If caught early, these challenges can often be dealt with by using some simple self-care resources.
 In other cases, professional help may be needed.

-- 3. How does Maddy take care of her mental health?
-What do you do to take care of your own mental health? - 4.
-Maddy talks about negative comments that were made about her body.
+4. Maddy talks about negative comments that were made about her body.
 What else might affect how we feel about our body size or shape?

-PLAY VIDEO 3: ALEX'S STORY
+PLAY VIDEO 3: Alex's Story